Round up at the register this June to support the Boys & Girls Club of the North Country!

 The organization with the most votes gets first choice for their preferred month.
 Then the next organizations choose their preferred month, in the order of votes earned.
 We divide the organizations into categories each year so that there is a diverse variety of groups being supported; if any categories are not represented we choose the organization with the most votes within a category and add it to the final list.

 We reserve January, October, and November for our Healthy Food Access program, the Littleton Cooperative Community Fund, and area food pantries respectively.
 In the event of an emergency situation that needs funding, we will contact the Partner for the month to see if they are willing to forfeit Round-Up earnings for three days.

 Please note that organizations may not be a Partner of the Month for more than 2 consecutive years, but are welcome to apply in the third year.

 If you have questions about our Partner of the Month Program or would like to apply, please contact our Community Outreach Coordinator, Becky Colpitts, at firstname.lastname@example.org

 Apply to Become a 2022 Partner

-The deadline to apply for our 2021 Partner of the Month Program was August 1, 2020, and applications for 2021 are now closed.
-If you’re interested in finding out more about our program or would like to become a Partner in 2022, please e-mail email@example.com.
+The deadline to apply for our 2022 Partner of the Month Program is August 12, 2021.
+If you’re interested in finding out more about our program or would like to become a Partner, please e-mail email@example.com.